Ilyadubinski/HooverExcercise__Ilya_Dubinski/README.md

 ## Running The Program

-To run the Hoover program 'cd' into the project directory: hooverProject Having Node installed is a prerquisite to running this program To run the program enter into the terminal: node program.js To change the parameters of the program go into the input file.
+To run the Hoover program 'cd' into the project directory: hooverProject<br/>
+Having Node installed is a prerquisite to running this program<br/>
+To run the program enter into the terminal: node program.js<br/>
+To change the parameters of the program go into the input file.<br/>
 1. First line is the grid dimmensions
 2. Second line is the hoover's starting position
 3. The subsequent lines are the locations of patches of dirt - these are optional arguments